corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/api-transactions.md

 # API: Transactions

-{{< note >}}
-Before reading this page, you should be familiar with the key concepts of [Transactions](key-concepts-transactions.md).
+This document explains how the Corda API handles transactions.
+Before reading this page, you should be familiar with the key concepts of [transactions](key-concepts-transactions.md) on Corda.

-See also [Reissuing states](reissuing-states.md) for information about reissuing states with a guaranteed state replacement, which allows you to break transaction backchains.
-{{< /note >}}
+This document covers:
+- The transaction lifecycle.
+- The components of a transaction, including all the states.
+- Building transactions.
+- Transaction verification, signing, and notarization.

-## Transaction lifecycle
+## The transaction lifecycle

-Between its creation and its final inclusion on the ledger, a transaction will generally occupy one of three states:
+Transactions move through three states before they are added to the ledger.

 * `TransactionBuilder`.
 A transaction’s initial state.
-This is the only state during which the transaction is mutable, so we must add all the required components before moving on.
+This is the only time you can make changes to the transaction, so make sure you add all the required components.
 * `SignedTransaction`.
-The transaction now has one or more digital signatures, making it immutable.
-This is the transaction type that is passed around to collect additional signatures and that is recorded on the ledger.
+The transaction has one or more digital signatures and can no longer be changed.
+You can pass this transaction type between parties to collect additional signatures.
+It is also the transaction type recorded on the ledger.
 * `LedgerTransaction`.
 The transaction has been “resolved” - for example, its inputs have been converted from references to actual states - allowing the transaction to be fully inspected.

-We can visualise the transitions between the three stages as follows:
+The transitions between the stages look like this:

 {{< figure alt="transaction flow" width=80% zoom="/en/images/transaction-flow.png" >}}